 Uniform Complaint Procedures (UCP)

-In light of the COVID-19 outbreak, our staff is working remotely through May 1, 2020, with limited access to our offices.
+Due to the COVID-19 outbreak, our staff is working remotely with limited access to our offices.
 We are not able to receive mail in a timely manner.
 Please send all correspondence and documents via email to EquityCompliance@lausd.net, via fax to (213) 241-3312, or voluminous materials through a document sharing app.
 Thank you for your understanding and patience.

 The Los Angeles Unified School District has the primary responsibility to ensure compliance with applicable state and federal laws and regulations and shall investigate complaints alleging failure to comply with those laws and regulations, including but not limited to, allegations of unlawful discrimination, harassment, intimidation, or bullying against any protected group or noncompliance with laws relating to all programs and activities implemented by the District that are subject to the Uniform Complaint Procedures (UCP).
 The District shall seek to resolve those complaints of noncompliance pursuant to procedures in §§4600-4694 of Title 5 of the California Code of Regulations (CCR) and the District’s governing board policies and procedures under the UCP, including allegations of retaliation for participation in the UCP process and/or to appeal District decisions regarding such complaints.